dsoftwareinc/ghactions-manager/README.md

 - Approve workflow-run deployments that require approval.
 - Manually trigger dispatchable workflows, with full input support ([all GitHub input types](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onworkflow_dispatchinputs)).
-- Rerun or cancel a workflow run - or even just a single job.
+- Rerun or cancel a workflow run – or even just a single job.
 - Open the workflow file associated with a run.
 - Generate GitHub links to specific file lines from the IDE.

 ### Repository settings (license required)

-Manage a repository's GitHub Actions configuration from a dedicated settings dialog, without opening the browser:
+Manage a repository's GitHub Actions configuration from a dedicated settings dialog without opening the browser:

-- **Variables & secrets** - list, add, edit, and delete repository and organization variables; list and delete secrets.
+- **Variables & secrets** – list, add, edit, and delete repository and organization variables; list and delete secrets.
 Organization-level items are shown when the repository belongs to an organization, and you can choose a new organization variable's visibility (all repositories, or private/internal only).
 (Creating or editing secret values from the IDE is not supported yet.)
-- **Collaborators** - view the repository's collaborators and add or remove them.
+- **Collaborators** – view the repository's collaborators and add or remove them.
-- **Environments** - create and delete deployment environments.
+- **Environments** – create and delete deployment environments.
 For each environment:
     - Edit environment variables (add, update, delete).
     - Review environment secrets and deployment protection rules.
     - Manage which branches and tags are allowed to deploy: review the deployment branch policy and add or remove